Frequently Asked Questions

 How Long Does the Program Take?

 Many kids are “swimming” after only a few lessons.
-A complete course of private lessons typically requires 4 weeks for infants, 6 weeks for toddlers or 3 weeks for children 4 years and up.
+A complete course of private lessons typically requires 5 weeks for infants, 6 weeks for toddlers - 5 years old.

 As a result of this program, your child will evolve from being completely helpless to being confident and capable of saving his or her own life in weeks, not years.

 Are Advanced Lessons Available?